LSC-Unicamp/GeoBench/miniwave/README.md

 Miniwave is a streamlined version of Simwave, tailored mainly for educational use and benchmarking of computational systems.
 Its backend implements only the wave propagation kernel (no absorbing layers, boundary conditions, etc). miniwave.py is a Python wrapper for the forward wave propagation.

+`Simwave` is a Python package to simulate the propagation of the constant or variable density acoustic wave in an isotropic 2D/3D medium using the finite difference method.
+Finite difference kernels of aribtrary spatial order (up to 20th order) are written in C for performance and compiled at run time.
+These kernels are called via a user-friendly Python interface for easy integration with several scientific and engineering libraries to, for example perform full-waveform inversion.

+For further information on the `simwave` design and implementation, please see the paper https://arxiv.org/abs/2201.05278

 # Dependencies

 `pip install numpy matplotlib findiff h5py`